deep-optimization/SliderQuant/README.md

 ![SliderQuant overview](asserts/main-fig.png)

-We propose SliderQuant with two core designs:
+We propose a new PTQ framework termed Sliding-layer Quantization (SliderQuant) consisting of two key components:

-- Inter-layer sliding quantization adapts the window shape across shallow, intermediate, and deep layers.
+- Inter-layer sliding quantization couples three types of sliding window designs to address the varying quantization sensitivity of shallow, intermediate and deep layers of any pre-trained LLMs.
-- Intra-layer sliding quantization progressively quantizes layers inside the current window.
+- Intra-layer sliding quantization quantizes layers inside the current slidning window in an incremental manner.

 ## Table Of Contents